Ryson-Theo/Ryson-Theo/README.md

 ---

-## Currently Exploring

-* **Systems:** Backend architecture, API design, database optimization, and distributed systems
-* **Infrastructure:** Docker, CI/CD, cloud deployment, and developer tooling
-* **Intelligence:** Practical AI/ML integration, computer vision, and data-driven applications
-* **Design:** Product systems, interaction design, and high-quality digital experiences

----

 ## Beyond the Code

-I care about the details that sit between design and engineering.

-That means thinking about **how something looks, how it feels, how it works, and how it scales** — not treating those as separate problems.
+For me, it’s always about the full experience — how something looks, how it feels to use, how it works under the hood, and how well it performs in real situations.
+I don’t treat design and engineering as separate steps; they naturally inform and improve each other as I build.

-My projects are usually an opportunity to explore that intersection: defining the product, designing the experience, building the system, and refining the details until everything feels intentional.
+From understanding the problem and shaping the experience, to building the system and refining the details, I focus on creating products that feel intentional, practical, and built to last.

 ---